virbula/proxmox-backup/docs/technical-overview.rst

 in-between subsequent backup runs.
 The metadata comparison includes file size, file type, ownership and permission information, as well as acls and attributes and most importantly the file's mtime, for details see the :ref:`pxar metadata archive format <pxar-meta-format>`.
+Files ctime and inode number are not stored and used for comparison, since some tools (e.g.
+``vzdump``) might sync the contents of the filesystem to a temporary location before actually performing the backup via the Proxmox backup client.
+For these cases, ctime and inode number will always change.

 This mode will avoid reading and rechunking the file contents whenever possible by reusing the file content chunks of unchanged files from the previous backup snapshot.

 To compare the metadata, the previous snapshots ``mpxar`` metadata archive is downloaded at the start of the backup run and used as a reference.
 Further, the